WUSO

 WUSO (89.1 FM) is a radio station in Springfield, Ohio, United States.
-It is owned by Wittenberg University and rebroadcasts the classical music programming of WDPR in Dayton on a full-time basis from its transmitter atop Tower Hall on the Wittenberg University campus.
+It is owned by Dayton Public Radio, Inc. and rebroadcasts the classical music programming of WDPR in Dayton on a full-time basis from its transmitter atop Tower Hall on the Wittenberg University campus.

 From 1966 to 2019, WUSO was Wittenberg's student-run college radio station, with studios in Firestine Hall on the campus.

 History

 Radio returns to Wittenberg

 Wittenberg University (WU) received a construction permit from the Federal Communications Commission (FCC) to build a new 10-watt radio station on the campus on October 11, 1965.
 Organization on campus for a new station had dated to 1961, when a radio club was formed with 35 students.
 Two years later, a student committee was formed to analyze the idea, and the university appropriated funds to purchase equipment.
 On February 20, 1966, WUSO began broadcasting.
 The station represented the return of broadcasting to the university, which had shown an interest in radio transmissions beginning in 1896.
 Signing on in 1922, station WCSO—the university being Wittenberg College at the time—operated until 1930, when it was shuttered as part of a consolidation that formed WGAR, a new station in Cleveland.

 WUSO initially broadcast for six hours a day; by 1971, it was on for three hours in the morning and then 11 hours in the evening.
 The station survived a 1977 funding cut by the WU student government (SGA) that nearly threatened it with closure because it suggested relocating the facility without considering the technical and legal implications of such a move.
 Pressure from SGA forced cutbacks, such as the elimination of a news wire, as well as internal reforms.
 Studios were in the basement of Alumni House before relocating to Sprecher Hall in 1979.
 The move required major changes and left the station off the air for a year and a half, and it also saw the station convert to stereo broadcasting.

 Over time, WUSO began operating with a freeform format, a contrast to the Top 40-heavy FM dial in the area.
 Programs ranged from Christian rock to jazz; in 1986, station manager Krista May did on-air shifts hosting a punk rock show under the name "Chrystal Meth".
 However, despite a series of efforts over the years, WUSO remained a 10-watt outlet.
 By 1986, the original transmitter was out of service for six weeks during the winter term.
 Even with 10 watts, the station attracted substantial interest on campus: there were 120 DJs in 1990.
 The station narrowly survived another financial challenge again in 1996 when the student senate made a grant to allow the station to purchase Emergency Alert System equipment that it needed in order to meet requirements for the new service.
 The station abandoned Sprecher Hall in 1998 as part of its demolition, moving into the basement of Firestine Hall and replacing much of its equipment in the process.